DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Maximizing Classifier Disagreement

 \textbf{Comparing biases: ViT vs ConvNeXt:} We investigate the differences between a ViT-B and a ConvNeXt-B. We generate two images by maximizing the confidence of one while minimizing the other and vice versa (see \cref{fig:diff-vit-convnext} in App.~\ref{app:more}).
-We discover subtle biases when maximizing the confidence of the ConvNeXt for ``goblet'': empty wine glasses are generated and classified confidently as ``goblet'' by the ConvNeXt and ``red wine'' by the ViT.
-Both of them are wrong, as the image is not from the ImageNet classes.
-Nevertheless, insights about this kind of consistent behavior on out-of-distribution samples can help to detect failure modes that would occur after the release of the model and cannot be noticed by inspecting the training or test dataset.
-More details in App.~\ref{app:more}.
+We discover subtle biases when maximizing the ConvNeXt confidence for ``goblet'': we generate empty wine glasses classified as ``goblet'' by the ConvNeXt and ``red wine'' by the ViT.
+Both of them are wrong, as the image does not contain an ImageNet object.
+Nevertheless, insights about such consistent behavior can help to detect failure modes that would occur after the release of the model and cannot be noticed by inspecting the training or test dataset.